Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Benchmarks

 where $R_{lk} \!=\!
-B\times \mathsf{SE}_{lk}$, is the uplink instantaneous rate of user $k$ served by BS $l$.
-The conditions in~\eqref{eq:nonempty-set:cellular} are necessary { but not sufficient} { due to the interference-limited scenario which makes simultaneously maximizing the per-user SEs intractable.}
+B\!\times\! \text{SE}_{lk}$, is the uplink instantaneous rate of user $k$ served by BS $l$, and $\mathcal{K}_l$ is the set of the users served by BS $l$.
+The conditions in~\eqref{eq:nonempty-set:cellular} are necessary but not sufficient due to the interference-limited scenario that makes simultaneously maximizing the per-user SEs intractable.